 At Saviynt we have the advantage of being built in the cloud, made for the cloud and deliver cloud solutions to solve modern-day business problems.
 Modern SaaS platforms like AWS, Azure or Salesforce require depth of integration that only comes from cloud technologies.
 Saviynt’s cloud-native platform enables the business to identify and manage deep granular permissions from an infrastructure and identity perspective and are able to build an effective data model that is more efficient than SailPoint or CyberArk.
 Saviynt identifies the risk in the cloud infrastructure configuration.
 Our approach includes governing the infrastructure based on CIS Benchmarks, NIST 800-53, which informs our access control to critical workloads in the cloud.

 Saviynt provides organizations a single solution to enforce governance & compliance mandates for all things cloud and on prem, including full identity lifecycle management, privileged access management and cloud infrastructure configuration analysis.
-Saviynt’s, Identity 3.0, is a hyper-converged platform that brings together intelligent Identity Governance & Management, Application GRC, identity-centric Cloud Security, and Cloud Privileged Access Management (PAM).
+Saviynt Enterprise Identity Cloud (EIC) is a hyper-converged platform that brings together intelligent Identity Governance & Administration, Application Access Governance, Cloud Privileged Access Management (PAM), Third-Party Access Governance, and Data Access Governance.
 Saviynt enables organizations to leverage ‘identity as the true perimeter’ across a multi-cloud and hybrid IT environment and ensure appropriate access with its usage-driven identity intelligence and analytics.
-Identity 3.0 is a modern SaaS solution that eliminates the need for endlessly increasing operating costs with diminishing added value of legacy solutions.
+EIC is a modern SaaS solution that eliminates the need for endlessly increasing operating costs with diminishing added value of legacy solutions.

 To find out more, register for our new webinar series, Identity and Security Trends & Predictions: 2022 and Beyond.